The 5 Keys to Saving Time and Money on Tax Research

 4. Communicate Your Results

-Make sure the appropriate people in your company are aware of the results since they affect the company’s bottom line.
-You’ll want to identify the individuals who will be using your research results.
-You should also evaluation different formats to communicate the results, so you can determine how the results can most easily be evaluated and understood.
 For example, if you are researching the taxability of items you buy for your Accounts Payable department to use in reviewing vendor invoices, a matrix with clear decisions is probably the right delivery method.
-But if you are putting together your position for a protest of an audit for your tax director, a well thought out detailed analysis in a memo is a better choice.
+But if you are putting together your position for a protest of an audit for your tax director, a well-thought-out detailed analysis in a memo is a better choice.
 As with any research project, also make sure to retain copies of all research you used, so you can justify the decisions or determinations you’ve made.
-Sources get updated online and so if you need to go back and find what you relied on, it might not exist in a year!
+Online sources tend to update and change, so if you need to go back and find what you relied on, it might not exist in a year!

-5. Take the Necessary Action Steps
+5. Take Action

 Now that you’ve conducted the research, put it to use!
 You can help your company reduce costs by creating and acting on tax strategies based on your research findings.
-If your company uses tax software, have them update the configuration rules to reflect proper taxability.
+If your company uses tax software, update the configuration rules to reflect proper taxability.
 And continue to track hot topics that may affect your company down the road.